kyegomez/TaoMorphism/README.md

 ## 10 Principles of TaoMorphism

-To implement TaoMorphism in web development, the following principles will guide the journey:
+To implement TaoMorphism in your creations, the following principles will guide the journey:

 1. **Harmony**: Align designs with the natural flow of human behavior, ensuring a seamless and intuitive user experience.